 Today, any print shop that has not joined the Circular Economy is crazy!
 You are missing out on waste savings, healthier and happier workers, and revenue from new customers, who will feel “safe” that they are doing the right thing – all the way around!

-If you are going eco-friendly or on your way there….have you taken notice of all the ideas for advertising your new direction, that mentioned in here?
+If you are going eco-friendly or on your way there….have you taken notice of all the ideas for advertising your new direction, that are mentioned in here?

 The first Industry that can go completely Circular…NOW!